marcus-crane/utf9k/src/pages/now.md

 tags:
   - me
 ---
-Here's what I'm up to currently
+Here's what I'm up to currently:

 ## Experimenting with Enveloppe

 I discovered this great plugin called [Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe) for Obsidian that lets me push Markdown from Obsidian to Github.